iarna/fetch-fic/README.md

 ### cover

 Optional.
-The name of an image file to embed as the cover of this work.
-If this is included then a title page won't be generated. *TODO: I'd like this to support URLs as well.*
+The URL of an image file to embed as the cover of this work.
+(Alternatively, this can be a filename, but it'll be relative to where you run `fetch-fic`, which is not great.)

 ### chapterHeadings